VasiliuIonela/Poject-ITF-OpenCart/README.md

 The following **test conditions** were found:
 * Check if an Admin is able to access the 'Manufacturers' section.
-* Check if an Admin is able to access the 'Sort Order' option.
+* Check if an Admin is able to sort manufacturers.
-* Check if an Admin is able to edit a manufacturer by pressing 'Edit ' button in the richt.
+* Check if an Admin is able to edit a manufacturer by pressing 'Edit ' button in the right.
 * Check if an Admin is able to delete a manufacturer name.
-* Check if a user is able to select a manufacturer from the list.
+* Check if an Admin is able to access details of a manufacturer from the list.
-* Check if a user is able to add a manufacturer name.
+* Check if an Admin is able to add a manufacturer name.
-* Check if a user is able to select store when more store are existing using the platform.
+* Check if an Admin is able to select store when more store are existing using the platform.
-* Check if a user is able to complete fileds in 'general feature" with valid information.
+* Check if an Admin is able to complete fileds in 'general feature" with valid information.
-* Check if a user is able to complete fileds in 'general feature" with invalid information.
+* Check if an Admin is able to complete fileds in 'general feature" with invalid information.
-*  Check if a user is able to edit image in "general feature" "image" field.
+*  Check if an Admin is able to edit image in "general feature" "image" field.
-*  Check if a user is able to delete image in "general feature" " image" field.
+*  Check if an Admin is able to delete image in "general feature" " image" field.
-* Check if a user is able to add manufacutrer when fields are left in blank.
+* Check if an Admin is able to add manufacutrer when fields are left in blank.
 * Check if a user is able to access the 'SEO' feature.
 * Check if a user is able to access the 'Design' feature.
-*  Check  if a user is able to click  'Back' icon.

 ## 1.4 Test Design
  Functional test cases were created in Zephyr Squad.
 Based on the analysis of the specifications, the  test design techniques used for generating test cases are: